-I find that we can achieve your goals and answer your questions with a single one-hour (sixty minute) consultation.
-Sometimes, I need to follow up the call with an email to you, but this is not necessary every time.
+I find that we can achieve your goals and answer your questions with a single one-hour (sixty minute) consultation and a follow up email.

 I can either do Skype, FaceTime or phone.
 Please note that if you prefer the phone, you will have to call me at my number.
 I am in Canada so you may incur long distance charges depending on your phone plan.

 How to Set Up a Phone of Online Consultation

 Ready to start with a consultation?
 Here are the steps: